MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 ## Detect data access from an unauthorized location

-Detect when files are accessed from an unauthorized location, based on your organization’s common locations, to identify a potential data leak or malicious access.
+Detect when files are accessed from an unauthorized location, based on your organization's common locations, to identify a potential data leak or malicious access.

 ### Prerequisites